matteopic/TerrainTool/README.md

 By default, version 1.11 onwards of TerrainTool assumes ASTER data to be from the ASTER 2 dataset.
 This contains fewer artefacts than the original ASTER dataset.
 However, if you need to use the original data files, select this option.

+#### NASADEM

+Use this option if you have downloaded and installed NASADEM files.
+See below for details.

 ## Installing ASTER data files

 Obtaining ASTER data is free and quite straightforward.
 The first step is that you will need to register at [NASA Earth Data](https://search.earthdata.nasa.gov/)